-It is possible to travel around the country by train, but considering it’s only a two-hour bus ride from Krakow to Zakopane we felt that was the best route.
-Majer Bus operates the bus route and you can find the timetable here.
+Traveling around the country by train is possible, but considering it’s only a two-hour bus ride from Krakow to Zakopane, we felt that was the best route.
+Majer Bus operates the bus route, and you can find the timetable here.

-Buses run regularly throughout the day and tickets are about 15 zloty.
-In peak summer you may have to book a ticket ahead of time but it’s unlikely other times of the year.
+Buses run regularly throughout the day, and tickets are about 15 zlotych.
+In peak summer, you may have to book a ticket ahead of time, but other times of the year are unlikely.

 Why Should You Visit Zakopane, Poland?

-As time has passed Zakopane, Poland has only become fonder in our memories.
-It was one of earliest destinations as bloggers, and we had truly fantastic time despite the fact the weather was lack luster at times during our visit.
-There are a handful of destinations that really stick out in our memory and one of them has to be Zakopane.
+Zakopane, Poland, has become fonder in our memories as time has passed.
+It was one of the earliest destinations as bloggers, and we had a truly fantastic time despite the weather being lackluster during our visit.
+A handful of destinations stick out in our memory, and one of them has to be Zakopane.
 Mountains surround the quaint town that is filled with charm and culture.

-For us Krakow was cool, but everyone goes to Krakow.
+For us, Krakow was cool, but everyone went to Krakow.
 So, instead, head out of Krakow to Zakopane for a unique experience.
-While, it may be very popular for the Polish it is relatively unheard of for the rest of the world.
+While it may be very popular for the Polish, it is relatively unheard of for the rest of the world.